 With the increasing number of aging adults in society, the Gerontology concentration provides for diverse and growing career opportunities in wellness, rehabilitation, marketing, interior design, health care, policy development, government, and law.
 With a graduate degree, you should be in a leadership role to advance the broad understanding of the diverse and complex issues, challenges, and opportunities that face individuals and society in aging.

-Must have an earned bachelor's degree and a minimum 2.75 GPA on your last 60 hours of undergraduate study
+- A minimum 2.5 GPA on your last 60 hours of undergraduate study

 - International students with 3-year degrees will be considered on a case-by-case basis by the graduate dean

 School Accreditation Statement